The importance of sanction and watchlist screening and filtering can be measured in dollars and cents.

 - Jurisdiction risk

-Organizations should also look at their risks associated with changing regulatory rules and expectations of regulators.
+Organizations should also look at the risks associated with changing regulatory rules and expectations of regulators.
 When looking at customer risk, financial institutions should capture and record data about the customer throughout their relationship in order to create an accurate view of the risks associated with that customer.
-During onboarding, data that is, or may be, valuable for an accurate customer risk score includes:
+During onboarding, data that is, or may be valuable for an accurate customer risk score includes: